tiaelhelou/deploying_laravel_project/ReadMe.md

-# Project - Laravel Deploy
+# Deploying a Laravel Website
 -----------------------------

 - **sudo:** allows you to temporarily elevate your current user account to have root privileges.